sguox002/leetcode/cp-algorithm.md

-- Searching for the first element greater than a given amount give x and a range [l,r], find the first element
+- Searching for the first element greater than a given amount give x and a range [l,r], find the first element we build  a max segment tree and then search in the segement tree.

 ```cpp
 int get_first(int v, int lv, int rv, int l, int r, int x) {
     if(lv > r || rv < l) return -1;